TravelC/TCTitleLoading/README.md

 }
 ```

-3.Start the loading by calling method startAnimationTitle in your view controller:
+2.Start the loading by calling method startAnimationTitle in your view controller:

 ```
 [self startAnimationTitle];
 ```

-4.Start the loading by calling method startAnimationTitle in your view controller:
+3.Start the loading by calling method startAnimationTitle in your view controller:

 ```
 [self stopAnimationTitle];
 ```
-5.If you want to skip the title loading for some pages, just tell the manager:
+4.If you want to skip the title loading for some pages, just tell the manager:

 ```
 [TCTitleLoadingManager SkipTitleLoadingForClass:[self class]];